-As part of the Board renewal process, the Nominating Committee ("NC") reviews and considers the skill, qualification and experience of the nominated director before recommending any proposed appointments to the Board for approval.
+As part of the Board renewal process, the Nominating Committee ("NC") reviews and considers the skills, qualifications and experience of a nominated director before recommending any proposed appointments to the Board for approval.
 A formal letter of appointment is given to all newly appointed Directors, setting out their duties and obligations.

-During the year under review, based on the NC's review and recommendation, the Board had approved the appointment of Mr Low Chee Wah as an Independent and Non-Executive Director of the Company with effect from 1 August 2023.
+During the year under review, based on the NC's review and recommendation, the Board had approved the appointment of Messrs Max Loh Khum Whai, Goh Teik Poh, and Tay Beng Chai as Independent and Non-Executive Directors of the Company with effect from 29 April 2024 in place of Messrs Quah Ban Huat, Nicholas Peter Ballas, and Ng Chee Keong, who have been Independent Directors of the Company for more than 9 years from the date of their initial appointment.